Étienne’s home page

 For more, see my résumé on GitHub

 Contact me on Twitter or by email.
-I’d love to make new internet friends, so don’t be shy!
-And if for some reason you feel like supporting any of my work, you can use this:
+I love to make new internet friends, so don’t be shy!